itpedrops/itpedrops/README.md

 <h1 align='center'> Oracle Cloud</h1>
 :white_check_mark:OCI fundamentals 2022.

-I'm learning a lot about DevOps over the last 12 months, In this moment I'm Working on career transition from SYSTEM ENGINNER to SRE/DevOps Enginner.
+I'm learning a lot about DevOps over the last 12 months.

+In this moment I'm Working on career transition from SYSTEM ENGINNER to SRE/DevOps Enginner.
 </p>